hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 * Install Rsync

+***

 Then:
 * Create and install the private and public rsa keys for both routers (using Easy-RSA)
 * Test the keys to make sure it's possible to login without a password

-Please execute first your rsync commands manually:
+At the RT-1080 ssh terminal, please execute each rsync commands manually, the ones on the post-mount script:

 1. to make sure that there is no syntax error in the command
 2. to confirm if you need a swap space or not

 If you get an error about the memory space (either from then sender or the receiver), then you will need to create a swap space on both ends.
 Because it is easier, and there is no penalty to do it that way, we will create a swap file, instead of a swap partition.

-To create a swap file on RT-1080 (local):
+To create a swap file of 1GB on RT-1080 (local, directly on the main partition) (for 512MB, replace the 1024 with 512), enter the following commands at the ssh terminal connected to the router (wait for each command to complete; the first one could take a few minutes):
+* dd if=/dev/zero of=/mnt/My_Book/myswapfile bs=1M count=1024
+* chmod 600 /mnt/RT-1080/myswapfile
-* ...
+* mkswap /mnt/RT-1080/myswapfile
-* ...
+* swapon /mnt/RT-1080/myswapfile
-* ...
+* free
+**              total         used         free       shared      buffers ** Mem:        255776        85644       170132            0          768
+** -/+ buffers:              84876       170900
+** Swap:      1048572            0      1048572

-Repeat the procedure on RT-8075 (remote) chmod a+rx /jffs/scripts/services-start
+Repeat the procedure on RT-8075 (the remote), and then test again the rsync commands.
-/jffs/scripts/services-start

 Gaston Huot